Elemanor/astro/src/content/services/exterior-waterproofing.md

 ---
-title: "Exterior Waterproofing Toronto | Professional Foundation Waterproofing"
+title: Exterior Waterproofing Toronto | Professional Foundation Waterproofing
+subtitle: >-
-subtitle: "Expert Exterior Waterproofing Toronto - Stop Water Before It Reaches Your Walls"
+  Expert Exterior Waterproofing Toronto - Stop Water Before It Reaches Your Walls
-seo_title: "Exterior Waterproofing Toronto | Basement Waterproofing Cost & Services"
+seo_title: Exterior Waterproofing Toronto | Basement Waterproofing Cost & Services
+description: >-
-description: "Professional exterior foundation waterproofing in Toronto & GTA.
+  Professional exterior foundation waterproofing in Toronto & GTA.
 Full excavation, waterproof membranes, drainage systems from outside.
 Permanent protection with lifetime warranty.
-Call: (437) 545-0067"
+Call: (437) 545-0067
-date: 2025-01-28
+date: 2025-01-28T00:00:00.000Z
 draft: false
-type: "service"
+type: service
-url: "/services/exterior-waterproofing/"
+url: /services/exterior-waterproofing/
-service: "Exterior Waterproofing"
+service: Exterior Waterproofing

-# Related services
 related_services:
-  - title: "Foundation Crack Repair"
+  - title: Foundation Crack Repair
-    url: "/services/foundation-crack-repair/"
+    url: /services/foundation-crack-repair/
-    description: "Seal cracks before waterproofing"
+    description: Seal cracks before waterproofing
-    image: "/pics/work/crack_repair.webp"
+    image: /pics/work/crack_repair.webp
-  - title: "Drainage & Grading"
+  - title: Drainage & Grading
-    url: "/services/drainage-grading/"
+    url: /services/drainage-grading/
-    description: "Direct water away from foundation"
+    description: Direct water away from foundation
-    image: "/pics/work/exterior-waterproofing-membrane.webp"
+    image: /pics/work/exterior-waterproofing-membrane.webp
-  - title: "Interior Waterproofing"
+  - title: Interior Waterproofing
-    url: "/services/interior-waterproofing/"
+    url: /services/interior-waterproofing/
-    description: "Interior backup protection"
+    description: Interior backup protection
-    image: "/pics/work/interior-waterproofing.webp"
+    image: /pics/work/interior-waterproofing.webp

-# Content sections
 sections:
-  - title: "The Gold Standard - Exterior Waterproofing Toronto"
+  - title: The Gold Standard - Exterior Waterproofing Toronto
-    content: |
+    content: >
       Exterior waterproofing Toronto is the most effective way to protect your foundation.
 As leading basement contractors Toronto, we excavate around your home and apply waterproof membranes directly to the outside walls, creating an impenetrable barrier that stops water before it can enter.

       This comprehensive exterior basement waterproofing approach not only keeps your Toronto basement dry but also protects your foundation from water damage, freeze-thaw cycles, and deterioration.
 Unlike interior waterproofing alone, exterior waterproofing Toronto adds decades to your home's life.
-  - title: "Our Complete Exterior Process"
+  - title: Our Complete Exterior Process
-    content: |
+    content: >
       **Full Excavation** - We carefully excavate down to the footing, exposing the entire foundation wall for proper treatment.

       **Wall Preparation** - Cracks are repaired, walls are cleaned and parged smooth, creating the ideal surface for waterproofing.

       **Membrane Application** - Premium rubberized or dimpled membrane creates a seamless waterproof barrier from grade to footing.

       **Drainage System** - New weeping tile and gravel ensure water is directed away from your foundation permanently.

-# FAQ
 faq:
-  - question: "Is exterior waterproofing worth the cost?"
+  - question: Is exterior waterproofing worth the cost?
-    answer: |
+    answer: >
       Exterior waterproofing is an investment that pays dividends:

       - Adds 10-15% to home value

       - Prevents $20,000+ in water damage

       - Protects foundation integrity

       - Creates usable basement space

       - Comes with lifetime warranty

       For homes with serious water issues or valuable finished basements, exterior waterproofing is always worth it.
-  - question: "How much does exterior waterproofing cost in Toronto?"
+  - question: How much does exterior waterproofing cost in Toronto?
-    answer: |
+    answer: >
       Exterior waterproofing Toronto costs typically range from $300-500 per linear foot, making it a significant investment.
 The basement waterproofing Toronto cost for exterior systems varies based on excavation Toronto requirements, access, soil type, and additional repairs.
 Exterior waterproofing costs more than interior waterproofing Toronto but provides maximum protection.
 For detailed exterior waterproofing Toronto pricing and cost comparisons, see our [basement waterproofing cost guide](/services/basement-waterproofing-cost/).
-  - question: "How long does exterior waterproofing take?"
+  - question: How long does exterior waterproofing take?
-    answer: |
+    answer: >
       Project timeline depends on scope:

       - **Single Wall**: 3-5 days

       - **Full House**: 1-2 weeks

       - **Complex Projects**: 2-3 weeks

       Weather can affect timeline.
 We provide detailed schedules and work efficiently to minimize disruption.
-  - question: "What about my landscaping?"
+  - question: What about my landscaping?
     answer: |
       We take landscaping seriously:
       - Photo documentation before work